-Choosing broadband for your shared house can be daunting, especially with so many deals to choose from.
+Choosing broadband for your shared house can be daunting, especially with so many packages to choose from.
 Running a broadband comparison can make this easier, but you need to know what you’re looking for first.

 It is best to have an open conversation before signing up to a broadband package.
 You’ll want to discuss your internet habits, and how much you’re willing to spend on getting a good connection.
-This will help you determine the best broadband deals
+This will help you determine the best broadband deals for your house.

 What is the best house-share broadband?

 The type of broadband you need will depend on how many people are in your house, and what you use the internet for.

 A standard ADSL package might be fine for two people, but in a house of three or more you probably want to look at fibre optic instead.
 Especially if you all use the internet at the same time.